project-akri/akri/docs/end-to-end-demo.md

-# End to End Demo
+# End-to-End Demo
-This demo will demonstrate end to end Akri flow, all the way from discovering local video cameras to the footage being streamed on a web application.
-This will show how akri can dynamically discover devices, deploy brokers pods to perform some action on a device (in this case grabing video frames and serving them over gRPC), and deploy broker services for obtaining the results of that action.
+In this guide, you will deploy Akri end-to-end, all the way from discovering local video cameras to the footage being streamed on a Web application.
+You will explore how Akri can dynamically discover devices, deploy brokers pods to perform some action on a device (in this case grabing video frames and serving them over gRPC), and deploy broker services for obtaining the results of that action.

+**Note:** The first step can be performed either via MicroK8s or K3s.
+Select and carry out one or the other, then continue on with the rest of the steps.

-## Set up single node cluster using MicroK8s
+## Option 1: Set up single node cluster using MicroK8s
 1. Acquire an Ubuntu 18.04 LTS or 16.04 LTS environment to run the commands.
 1. Install [MicroK8s](https://microk8s.io/docs).
     ```sh